Find Affordable College Courses

 Milwaukee, WI

-Marquette University did quite well in this year’s ranking of the best schools for business/managerial economics students.
-It came in at #9 on the list.
-Located in the large city of Milwaukee, Marquette is a private not-for-profit college with a fairly large student population.
+Marquette University landed the #9 spot in the 2023 rankings for the best business/managerial economics programs.
+Located in the city of Milwaukee, Marquette is a private not-for-profit school with a large student population.

 Read full report on Business/Managerial Economics at Marquette University